-Balanas’ 2016-2017 season included a debut recital at the Royal Festival Hall, performances at Wigmore hall and appearances at the Piatigorsky International Cello Festival in Los Angeles.
-Margarita was invited to the Adelaide International Cello Festival in Australia, and performed Tchaikovsky's Rococo Variations with the Orquestra Sinfonica do Porto at Casa da Musica in Portugal.
+Balanas’ recent engagements include a debut recital at the Royal Festival Hall, performances at Fondation Louis Vuitton, Schloss Elmau Concert Hall, and appearances at the Piatigorsky International Cello Festival in Los Angeles, and Adelaide International Cello Festival in Australia.

-Margarita has collaborated with such artists as Trevor Pinnock, Murray Perahia, Paul Daniel, Sir Mark Elder, Sir Peter Maxwell Davies, Lynn Harrell, Peteris Vasks, Signum Saxophone Quartet, Christoph Richter, Thomas Riebl and Carlos Izcaray, and has performed in masterclasses with Ralph Kirshbaum, Steven Isserlis, Frans Helmerson, Colin Carr, Natalia Gutman and Mischa Maisky.
+Margarita has collaborated with such artists as Trevor Pinnock, Murray Perahia, Semyon Bychkov, Paul Daniel, Sir Mark Elder, Sir Peter Maxwell Davies, Lynn Harrell, Peteris Vasks, Signum Saxophone Quartet, Christoph Richter, Thomas Riebl and Carlos Izcaray.

 As a recording artist, Margarita has recorded for the ABRSM, and as a chamber musician she has appeared in IMS Prussia Cove OCM, French Chamber Music Festival, Roman River Music Festival, and Aurora Chamber Music Festival.
-She regularly performs with her sister violinist Kristine Balanas.
-In summer 2015 she toured Finland with the contemporary music ensemble ÄÄninen.
+She regularly performs with her sister violinist Kristine Balanas, and in summer 2015 she toured Finland with the contemporary music ensemble ÄÄninen.